deptofdefense/iceberg/README.md

 ### Firefox

 You may consider using a web browser to view the files.
 In this case you need to load the Certificate Authority and identity file into the firefox Certificate Manager.
-Browse to "about:preferences#privacy" and search for the section labelled "Certificates".
+Browse to "about:preferences#privacy" and search for the section labeled "Certificates".
 Use the "View Certificates" button to open the Certificate Manager.

 In the "Authorities" tab use the "Import..." button to load the `temp/ca.crt` file.
 When asked select